mkr-infinity/Guide-for-flashing-GSI-to-any-device/README.md

 ```

-### Another guide by KAIF for flashing a GSI image file to any of your ofcourse 😅 ANDROID Devices ios users regret 😂.
+### Another guide by KAIF for flashing a GSI image file to any of your ofcourse 😅 ANDROID Devices ios users regret 😂.(don't mind i bunked my English classes)
 <br>

 >[!WARNING]